sjoegd/rl-game-box/README.md

 There are already build executivables present for each finished game, simply run these if you want to play them yourself.

-If you want to use a model to control an agent, use one of the provided test scripts in ```scripts/```.
+If you want to use or train a model to control an agent, use one of the provided train and test scripts in ```scripts/```.

 ## Author
 Created by Sjoegd